When will the Selling Sunset season 5 reunion show air and why is Christine Quinn absent from the special?

 Why is Christine absent from the reunion special?

-Filming for the special took place yesterday (April 25) after the 10-part series concluded on Friday.
+Filming for the special took place on April 25 after the 10-part series concluded on April 22.

 Christine locked horns with a majority of The Oppenheim Group agents throughout series five and it appeared that by the final episode, she had gone a step too far.